awltech/org.parallelj/README.md

 About
 -----

-ParallelJ-Runtime is a part of the ParallelJ project corresponding to the runtime part (obviously).
+org.parallelj is a part of the ParallelJ project corresponding to the runtime part (obviously).
 It contains the execution engine, and all runtime related components.
 More information can be found on our website: http://www.parallelj.org